MicrosoftDocs/architecture-center/docs/cloud-adoption/migrate/azure-best-practices/contoso-migration-overview.md

 ### Demo apps

-The example articles provided in this section make use two demo apps - SmartHotel360, and osTicket.
+The example articles provided in this section use two demo apps: SmartHotel360 and osTicket.

-- **SmartHotel360**: This app was developed by Microsoft as a test app that you can use when working with Azure.
+- **SmartHotel360:** This app was developed by Microsoft as a test app that you can use when working with Azure.
 It's provided as open source and you can download it from [GitHub](https://github.com/Microsoft/SmartHotel360).
 It's an ASP.NET app connected to a SQL Server database.
 In the scenarios discussed in these articles, the current version of this app is deployed to two VMware VMs running Windows Server 2008 R2, and SQL Server 2008 R2.
 These app VMs are hosted on-premises and managed by vCenter Server.
-- **osTicket**: An open-source service desk ticketing app that runs on Linux.
+- **osTicket:** An open-source service desk ticketing app that runs on Linux.
 You can download it from [GitHub](https://github.com/osTicket/osTicket).
 In the scenarios discussed in these articles, the current version of this app is deployed on-premises to two VMware VMs running Ubuntu 16.04 LTS, using Apache 2, PHP 7.0, and MySQL 5.7